-- ll.
-It was agreed that the groups would be composed of notifying countries, countries maintaining notified measures, as well as countries which before the first meeting of each group notify their interest in particular notifications.
-Membership should be open to all contracting parties irrespective of membership in the Committee on Trade in Industrial Products. - 12.
-The Committee has also discussed a proposal by the Daractor-General that contracting parties consider the desirability of subscribing to a Declaration of Intent underlining the importance of multilateral reduction of non-tariff barriers and stating their willingness to take part in exploratory talks looking toward negotiations for their reduction or elimination. - 13.
-In the view of the Director-General, a Declaration of Intent would also enable participating countries, as is customary when preparations are under way for further advances in the field of trade liberalization, to gave an undertaking to avoid the introduction of new non-tariff measures, or the rainforcement of existing measures, after 1 January 1970.
+11. It was agreed that the groups would be composed of notifying countries, countries maintaining notified measures, as well as countries which before the first meeting of each group notify their interest in particular notifications.
+Membership should be open to all contracting parties irrespective of membership in the Committee on Trade in Industrial Products.

+12. The Committee has also discussed a proposal by the Director-General that contracting parties consider the desirability of subscribing to a Declaration of Intent underlining the importance of multilateral reduction of non-tariff barriers and stating their willingness to take part in exploratory talks looking toward negotiations for their reduction or elimination.

+13. In the view of the Director-General, a Declaration of Intent along the lines of the secretariat's draft text annexed to this report would also enable participating countries, as is customary when preparations are under way for further advances in the field of trade liberalization, to give an undertaking to avoid the introduction of new non-tariff measures, or the reinforcement of existing measures, after 1 January 1970.
 A Declaration of Intent might also include provision for consultation should a contracting party find it necessary to take such measures.

+13a.
+The Committee debated the proposal made by the Director-General.
+Most delegations welcomed the proposal and expressed support to the idea of the Declaration of Intent, although some views were expressed as to the necessity of modification of the original draft prepared by the secretariat.
+Some countries felt that the main purpose of a Declaration of Intent should be to draw the attention of the world trading community to the fact that GATT is at present actively engaged in an attempt to reduce and where possible to eliminate nontariff barriers to trade.
+This would be demonstrated by a declaration showing the willingness of contracting parties to endeavour not to increase the present level of protection through non-tariff or para-tariff barriers to trade.
+The declaration should also include a reference to the readiness of contracting parties to enter into consultations upon request from governments justifying that their trade interests are seriously affected.

+13b.
+However, some delegations pointed out the technical, institutional and legal difficulties that would be inherent in the proparation of such a declaration, in particular owing to the fact that it was impossible to define its field of application sufficiently precisely.
+They also noted that because of differences in the authority conferred on individual governments, the acceptance of such a declaration would not be of the same significance for each contracting party.
+These delegations therefore reserved their position.

+13c.
+Since it did not appear possible to agree upon a text within the Committee it was agreed to refer the matter to the Council.

-A draft Declaration of Intent, prepared by the secretariat on its own responsibility at the request of some contracting parties, is annexed to this report for consideration. - 14.
-In the debate on the organization of work in the groups and on the points to be kept in mind for a possible Declaration of Intent, representatives of the developing countries asked that it be borne in mind throughout the work that Part IV (Article XXXVII) of the General Agreement already contains certain obligations for all contracting parties vis-à-vis developing countries which must not be impaired by any action taken in this context.
+14. In the debate on the organization of work in the groups and on the points to be kept in mind for a possible Declaration of Intent, representatives of the developing countries asked that it be borne in mind throughout the work that Fart IV (Article XXXVII) of the General Agreement already contains certain obligations for all contracting parties vis-à-vis developing countries which must not be impaired by any action taken in this context.